SolemmaLLC/ClimateStudioDocs/docs/daylightAvailability.rst

 .. _Tubular Daylighting Devices: addTDDs.html

-Please note that **modeling blinds is required** for achieving the LEED Option 1 credit, and for simulating the annual daylighting of buildings realistically.
+Please note that **modeling blinds is required** for the LEED Option 1 credit, and for achieving realistic predictions of annual daylight levels in buildings.
+Dynamic blinds are not considered for sub-workflows that assess point-in-time conditions (LEED Option 2, Daylight Factor, and BREEAM 4a/c).

 If you have not done any lighting simulations in ClimateStudio, it is recommended that you initially go through the `Lighting Model Setup`_ video tutorial (5 minutes).
 The Rhino file used in the tutorial is available for `download`_.